belijzajac/belijzajac.github.io/content/post/wisnialang-compiler-project.md

 For the past 3 years, I have been working on the <highlight>[WisniaLang](https://github.com/belijzajac/WisniaLang)</highlight> compiler for my own programming language that compiles to native machine code and packs it into an executable by itself.
 Unlike many others, I rolled out my own compiler backend from scratch that does fast but naive code generation.
 While it's admittedly a more old-fashioned approach to compiler engineering, it's the path I chose to take when developing my compiler.

-Many in the field rely on LLVM Intermediate Representation (IR) for their compilers, which can feel somewhat like cheating.
-Essentially, they’re just tapping into LLVM’s optimizations and claiming ownership of the result.
-Then they compare their LLVM-based language #5646545 to another LLVM-based language #5646698, touting superior benchmark results, all while benefiting from LLVM’s optimizations.
-Truly, the LLVM project has a lot of man hours poured into optimizations.
-Interestingly, I have heard that even established compilers like those for Fortran are switching over to LLVM, following the trend.

 ## Architecture

 ![architecture](/post-images/wisnialang-architecture.png)